madelegordi72/Cyber-risk-sector-analysis/README.md

 --

 ## Visualization 3: Impact by Incident Type
-This plot highlights whiich incident types produced the most harm.
+This plot highlights which incident types produced the most harm.
 ![Impact by Incident Type](figures/fig3_distribution_records.png)

 **My Insight:** Ransomware and data breaches result in the highest variability and maximum impact.
+How can I help lower that?
 --